olsonse/pdq/doc/manual.rst

 USB Protocol
 ------------

-The data connection to a PDQ2 stack is a single, full speed USB, parallel FIFO with byte granularity.
+The data connection to a PDQ stack is a single, full speed USB, parallel FIFO with byte granularity.
 On the host this appears as a "character device" or "serial port".
 Windows users may need to install the FTDI device drivers available at the FTDI web site and enable "Virtual COM port (VCP) emulation" so the device becomes available as a COM port.
 Under Linux the drivers are usually already shipped with the distribution and immediately available.
 Device permissions have to be handled as usual through group membership and udev rules.
-The USB bus topology or the device serial number can be used to uniquely identify and access a given PDQ2 stack.
+The USB bus topology or the device serial number can be used to uniquely identify and access a given PDQ stack.
 The serial number is stored in the FTDI FT245R USB FIFO chip and can be set as described in the old PDQ documentation.
 The byte order is little-endian (least significant byte first).